henzelennard/multimodal-single-cell-integration/README.md

 * eda.ipynb

 ## Transformation of data
 The first thing we do is transform the datasets we have.
-We apply better compression and also transpose the data to obtain an columnoriented dataset.
+We apply better compression and also transpose the data to obtain a column oriented dataset.